-On 9 April, the NRC declared that "the threat of a major event was real, but relatively small."
-Between then and December, Fukushima workers continued repairs at the site and cooling the affected reactors and spent fuel ponds.
-On 16 December 2011, a new Japanese prime minister, Yoshihiko Noda, announced that all Fukushima Daiichi reactors were in a stable state of cold shutdown.
-Fukushima was the worst man-made disaster in Japan since the atomic bombing in World War II.
+On 9 April, the NRC declared that "the threat of a major event was real, but relatively small."288 Between then and December, Fukushima workers continued repairs at the site and cooling the affected reactors and spent fuel ponds.
+On 16 December 2011, a new Japanese prime minister, Yoshihiko Noda, announced that all Fukushima Daiichi reactors were in a stable state of cold shutdown.289 Fukushima was the worst man-made disaster in Japan since the atomic bombing in World War II.
 It would have been far worse had it not been for the heroic efforts made to cool reactors 1-3 and the Unit 4 spent fuel pool by the JSDF, the hyper rescue unit of the Tokyo fire department, and the TEPCO workers who manned the Putzmeister concrete booms and other equipment as well as restored electricity at the plant.
-Throughout this crisis, the JSDF's coordination of cooling and willingness to take on the most dangerous tasks without hesitation inspired other first responders, government officials, and TEPCO managers to follow their example.
-For the people and government of Japan, the JSDF provided a wellspring of hope during its darkest hours.
+Throughout this crisis, the JSDF's coordination of cooling and willingness to take on the most dangerous tasks without hesitation inspired other first responders, government of Japan, the JSDF provided a wellspring of hope during its darkest hours.
 Their response at Fukushima swept away any doubts many citizens had about the forces before 11 March and revealed them as saviors of the nation.